 The Acropolis, which means ‘high city’, stands as Athens' most iconic monument with over 3,300 years of history.
 This ancient citadel wasn't just a religious center — it was a powerful symbol of Athenian might.
 Perched high above modern Athens, the Acropolis has witnessed centuries of dramatic change, surviving occupations by Mycenaeans, ancient Athenians, Romans, Ottomans, and briefly, even Nazi forces.

 Its magnificent architecture and rich history continue to amaze visitors even today.
-To truly appreciate this remarkable site, you'll want to understand the fascinating stories behind it.
+To truly appreciate this remarkable site, you'll want to understand the fascinating stories and facts behind it.

 Acropolis facts you must know!